 Making education available anywhere, anytime.

-SIMTICS currently has a catalog of over 160 modules, covering ultrasound scanning procedures and protocols, radiographic positioning, dental assisting, medical assisting, basic life support, and common medical procedures.
-Contact the SIMTICS team at www.simtics.com
+SimTutor currently has a catalog of over 170 SIMTICS modules, covering ultrasound scanning procedures and protocols, radiographic positioning, dental assisting, medical assisting, basic life support, and common medical procedures.
+For more information about SIMTICS, check out www.simtics.com.

 Have you noticed there’s a lot of jargon related to learning models that use education technology?
 Hybrid learning, flipped classroom, blended learning, multi-modal learning, personalized learning, computer-based learning… and more.